 An internal review is initiated by a staff member who is concerned about the file review that the applicant has received and sends it back for review; no action is required by the member.

-A 2nd File Review can be requested by a member if:
+A 2nd File Review can be requested by a member if a member disagrees with the evaluation.